develop-me/bootcamp--week-05--tooling/challenges/03/03-gulp-sass.md

 ## Advanced

-1) Add more SCSS files into your project
-1) Verify their CSS is being included in `css/styles.css`
+1) Add more SCSS files into your project and verify their CSS is being included in `css/styles.css`
-1) Make some more pages for your site
-1) Link to them in the menu
-1) Continue to develop your site
+1) Read more about {SASS}(https://sass-lang.com/documentation) and have a play with some of the cool features like nesting, variables or mixins.